 Almost every catered event I have ever attended included a tray of chicken parm.

 Why is chicken parm so popular?
 Simply put, it's just that good.

 And it's versatile.
-Chicken parmigiana can be eaten by itself, with a side of pasta, on top of pizza, or one of my favorite ways, in a hero/hoagie/sub/grinder/sandwich.
+Chicken parmigiana can be eaten by itself, with a side of pasta, on top of regular New York pizza and Grandma pizza or one of my favorite ways, in a hero/hoagie/sub/grinder/sandwich.